-- On March 15, 2021, the Company granted to Dr. Aklog 564,400 shares of restricted stock award.
-The award vests on May 20, 2024, subject to acceleration in certain circumstances as discussed below. - On January 7, 2022, in accordance with the employment agreement, the Company granted to Dr. Aklog a restricted stock award covering 60,000 shares of the Company's common stock.
-The restricted stock award vests in a single installment three years after the date of grant, subject to acceleration in certain circumstances as discussed below. - On February 18, 2022, the Company granted to Dr. Aklog a stock option to purchase 75,000 shares of common stock of the Company at an exercise price of \$3.95 per share, which vests ratably on a quarterly basis over a three-year period with an initial vesting date of March 31, 2022 and a final vesting date of December 31, 2024.
+- On March 15, 2021, the Company granted to Dr. Aklog a restricted stock award covering 564,400 shares of the Company's common stock.
+The award vests on May 20, 2025, subject to acceleration in certain circumstances as discussed below. - On January 7, 2022, in accordance with the employment agreement, the Company granted to Dr. Aklog a restricted stock award covering 60,000 shares of the Company's common stock.
+The restricted stock award vests in a single installment three years after the date of grant, subject to acceleration in certain circumstances as discussed below. - On February 18, 2022, the Company granted to Dr. Aklog a stock option to purchase 75,000 shares of common stock of the Company at an exercise price of \$3.95 per share, which vests ratably on a quarterly basis over a three-year period with an initial vesting date of March 31, 2022 and a final vesting date of December 31, 2024. - On May 7, 2024, the Company granted to Dr. Aklog a restricted stock award covering 400,000 shares of the Company's common stock.
+The award vests on May 20, 2026, subject to acceleration in certain circumstances as discussed below.